oryon-dominik/go-gilt/README.md

 # go-gilt

+> This is a 100% fork of https://github.com/retr0h/go-gilt - just supporting branch names in version schemas.

 Gilt is a tool which aims to make repo management, manageable.
 Gilt clones repositories at a particular version, then overlays the repository to the provided destination.
 An alternate approach to "vendoring".